 Landlines or mobile phones take up to 6 seconds for call ringing.
 VOIP and softphones instantly hit the call to agents using the auto-answer feature.
 This can reduce your ASA from 8 seconds to 1-3 seconds.

 In fact, in 2019, the Average Agent Speed of Answer across call centers dropped from 6 seconds to 3.6 seconds because of switching to this auto-answer technology.

 Your agents should be familiar with their agent dashboard and be trained and motivated to wrap calls and answer faster.
 This will help them get through the queues faster, naturally leading to higher availability and faster answer speeds.

 Also read: How to reduce After Call Work

 3. Accurately forecast call volumes

-Use call center reports to view your call volumes by day of month, time, and time of the year.
-Use these historical reports to predict your call center volumes and ensure that you have adequate number of agents available to answer calls.
+Use call center reports to view your call volumes by day of the month, time, and time of the year.
+Use these historical reports to predict your call center volumes and ensure that you have an adequate number of agents available to answer calls.